Associate Professor, Nursing (BSN) Program

 Chilliwack campus at CEP

 email ShelleyDr.
-Shelley Canning is an Associate Professor in Nursing at the University of the Fraser Valley.
-She is the Director of UFV’s Centre for Education and Research on Ageing (CERA), and a Research Associate with the Health & Social Innovation Hub (CHASI).
-Shelley is currently the President of the Gerontological Nurses’ Association of British Columbia.
+Shelley Canning is an Associate Professor in Nursing at the University of the Fraser Valley and the Director of UFV’s Centre for Education and Research on Ageing (CERA).
+Shelley is currently the Past-President of the Gerontological Nurses’ Association of British Columbia.

 Shelley completed her doctoral studies in the School of Nursing at UBC where her dissertation research explored issues of engagement, meaning, and quality of life for older adults with advanced dementia living in LTC.
-Shelley obtained her BSN (hons) and MSN from UBC, and prior to this completed a BSc and secondary school teaching certificate (subjects: Chemistry and Literature) at the University of Victoria.
-Her nursing practice background includes palliative oncology and community health.
-She has been a faculty member at UFV since 2006 primarily teaching gerontology content.
-Shelley has been involved in a variety of departmental and institutional committees.
-She is currently a member of the UFV Board of Governors, the Senate Research Committee Chair, and member of the Research Advisory Council.
+Shelley obtained her BSN (hons) and MSN from UBC; prior to this she completed a BSc and secondary school teaching certificate (subjects: Chemistry and Literature) at the University of Victoria.
+Her nursing practice background includes oncology and community health.
+She has been a faculty member at UFV since 2006 teaching and research methods.
+Shelley has been involved in a variety of departmental and institutional committees including serving 2 terms as a member of the UFV Board of Governors.
+She has also been a senator and served for many years on the Senate Research Committee.
 Her teaching is geared towards developing professionalism and supporting best practice with a focus on the care of older people including those living with dementia.
-Shelley also strives to integrate an understanding of the importance of research in supporting evidence informed practice through teaching students in Directed Studies.
+Shelley also strives to integrate an understanding of the importance of research in supporting evidence informed practice through teaching the Research Methods course and supervising nursing students in conducting research through Directed Studies courses.

 PhD - University of British Columbia